Brand training workshops

 We present highlights from the projectable market research.
 For 15 minutes or so, we share the most significant research findings: charts, interactive animations, and bulleted highlights.

 We spend a few minutes talking about our behavioral model.
 Explaining how it works and how it can influence and change behaviors.
 We emphasize acquiring and gluing new customers more firmly to the brand.
 The band training shifts a bit here.

 The audience sees how emotional connections get through prospects’ filters.
 And that the highest emotional intensity is critical.
 It represents an emotional value for the brand to own.

-The strategists present the market landscape in a is three-dimensional map.
+The strategists present the market landscape in a three-dimensional map.
 It illuminates the brand’s position relative to competitors and the theme line unveiled.
 The theme line speaks to that position and claims it.

 Explaining to them the theme line makes the brand persuasive, and the new logo design captures that idea.
 (Later, check out our rebranding work for American Fidelity).

+Part 3.
 Brand training as persuasion

 This workshop reinforces the importance of the brand from the customer/prospect’s point of view.
-And it claims the valuable real estate in the market.
+And it claims valuable real estate in the market.
 Knowing the pieces of the rebranding puzzle is necessary.

-Seeing the pieces all connected and finished gives employees a strong sense of ownership.
+Seeing the parts connected and finished gives employees a strong sense of ownership.
 It helps them visualize the brand in ways they never have before.

 They know the brand as essential to success and dynamic and active rather than stationary.
 This session lets stakeholders see under the hood and partners with them.

-Part 3.
+Part 4.
 The workshop

 This part of the brand training is fully interactive.
 Stealing Share facilitates the workshop.
 Employees arrive as divisions.
-For example, marketing would be in one group, HR another, Sales another, and customer service in another group.
+For example, marketing would be in one group, HR in another, Sales in another, and customer service in another group.

 We ask them to work together in groups of five.
 Each small group chooses one spokesperson in each group.
 That spokesperson will read their responses to the rest of the attendees.

 This is where Stealing Share’s strategists embrace the Socratic method.
 The groups are all given questions that are essential in their day-to-day work.

 An example of questions:

-1)How are those you respond to seeing authenticity?
+- How are those you respond to seeing authenticity?
 How can you honor “just be yourself?”
 Give instances of difficult situations.

-2)In those instances, ask yourself what you can do differently to deliver on the brand promise of authenticity?
+- In those instances, ask yourself what you can do differently to deliver on the brand promise of authenticity.
 How can you make members see they are all unique?

-3) How will you do your job differently if you emphasize simplicity?
+- How will you do your job differently if you emphasize simplicity?
 What are you currently already doing that is complicated?
 In what areas will there be an increased focus?
 Will priorities change?

-We trained employees from small mom and pop businesses to multinational companies with thousands of employees across six continents.
+We trained employees from small mom-and-pop businesses to multinational companies with thousands of employees across six continents.